allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 * **I** (*integral*) parameter controls the smoothing.
 It prevents rapid changes in thrust.
 If engines's trust jitters, increase it.

 ####Named Configurations

+This section allows to save the whole TCA configuration of the current ship under an arbitrary name; such configuration then becomes available to any other vessel within this savegame and may loaded, *replacing that ship's configuration*.

 ###TCA.glob :: the global TCA settings